 You can start a business in the Netherlands while you live abroad.
-There are several rules and regulations you must comply with in order to start a business here.
-For example, you must have structural physical business activities in the Netherlands and you need to have a business address.
+You must have structural physical business activities in the Netherlands and you need to have a business address to do so.
 This checklist serves as a guideline to help you start your business from abroad.

 On this page